MoritzGruber/chatSocketNodeDocker/README.md

-# chatSocketNodeDocker
+This is a simple example for a chat, build with nodejs, socketio and run in docker containers

-A Chat with Socket.io in Node.js served with with Docker containers
+Use  `docker-compose up` to start